HeisenbergBeast/buddie/README.md

 # buddie
-Sample Website for a personal project
+Sample Website for a personal project.
-See the master branch for the code of project
+See the master branch for the code of project.
+Visit this project here https://heisenbergbeast.github.io/buddie/.